Mary Jane Acito Crenson

 Shirley works for the Lebanon School District and lives on Crystal Lake in Enfield.
 She serves on the Boards of the NH Lakes Association, the Enfield Shaker Museum, is an Enfield Library Trustee and also serves on many other community committees including the Budget Committee, the Conservation Commission, and the Heritage Commission.
 She has served as a Trustee of the Eastman Charitable Foundation since 2009.
 She has been a lifelong supporter of watershed and water quality protection programs, therefore, being very appreciative of the goals and work of the Eastman Charitable Foundation and finds serving on the Board very satisfying.

 Donna and her husband purchased their home in Eastman in 2013, and now fully-retired, has been honored to serve on the ECF Board since 2015.
 Her background is in Operations Management, having worked as a YMCA Director, Church Office Manager, and most recently as Project Manager at Wellesley College.
 Volunteering has always played a big role in her life — at Eastman she currently works as a trail monitor for the Woodlands & Wildlife Committee and a Lake Host at the Eastman boat launch.
 She also serves as Social Chair for the North Cove Special Place.
-When not enjoying the outdoors, she plays with the Back Bay Ringers, a community handbell ensemble in Boston, and serves that organization as Executive Director.
+When not enjoying the outdoors, she plays with the Back Bay Ringers, a community handbell ensemble in Boston.
 Come to Boston for a concert anytime!